rashmimenon62/Machine-Learning-Linear-Regression/README.md

 # Machine-Learning-Linear-Regression
-Using Linear Regression on the Boston housing dataset to conduct an Exploratory Data Analysis and find the accuracy by testing the Mean Square Error
+Conducting Linear Regression on the Boston housing dataset along with Exploratory Data Analysis and finally finding the accuracy of the model by testing the Mean Square Error